 What Are The Advantages Of Using Organic Fertilizer?

-Advantages of Organic Fertilizer: In addition to releasing nutrients, as organic fertilizers break down, they improve the structure of the soil and increase its ability to hold water and nutrients.
+Ideally, organic fertilizers should be used in garlic production.
+In addition to releasing nutrients, as organic fertilizers break down, they improve the structure of the soil and increase its ability to hold water and nutrients.
 Over time, organic fertilizers will make your soil–and plants–healthy and strong.
 Because of the organic matter present in organic fertilizer, soil structure is improved and as a result the soil’s ability to hold onto water and nutrients increases.
 Synthetic fertilizer consists of chemical molecules without carbon.
 These molecules can sometimes be disruptive and are not accessible to microbes.
 On the other hand, organic fertilizer is rich in organic matter, which helps microbes thrive.
 Organic fertilizer contains carbon as part of its chemical makeup; and it is the carbon, along with nitrogen, phosphorus and potassium that feeds microbes and enables them to make nutrients available for plants in a naturally occurring biological process.
 Synthetic fertilizers runoff into our waterways harming marine life and water quality.
 Organic fertilizers do not run off as easily (if at all) and are associated with soil structure.
 According to the Organic Trade Association, organic fertilizer also increases species biodiversity by 30% compared with synthetic fertilizer.
 Although organic fertilizer can be more costly than synthetic, it can reduce the need for pesticides and the overall nitrogen, phosphorus and potassium requirements.
 Because of the reductions, organic fertilizer can be cost neutral and sometimes a cost savings.
 Some synthetic fertilizers can cause plant damage to leaves and roots.
 This is less likely with organic fertilizers.

 Many of us are becoming increasingly concerned about the safety of the foods we are buying at the grocery store, including garlic.
-Apparently, the majority of the world’s garlic is grown in China and is sprayed with chemicals and bleached white with chlorine during importation quarantine processes.
+Apparently, the majority of the world’s garlic is grown in China, and is sprayed with chemicals and bleached white with chlorine during importation quarantine processes.
 Not to mention the thousands of food miles clocked up travelling long distances in storage.
 Health concerns over the use of pesticides and genetically modified produce, have lead many people to consider growing their own vegetables.
 The benefits of growing an organic garlic include: Easy access to fresh produce, Improved taste due to freshness and lack of chemicals, Improved nutrition, No harmful pesticide residue, Reduction in exposure to harmful chemicals, Keep the ground water safe, Protect the environment and the creatures who call it their home, and Improves biodiversity.

 Garlic is easy to grow, though one of the biggest mistakes growers make is not providing enough fertility to their soil, or adding too much nitrogen.
 The garlic plant is a 'heavy feeder,' so it will not grow to full potential if nutrients are not present in the soil.
 If the soil’s fertility is too nitrogen-rich, however, garlic will focus on vegetative growth, resulting in large, lush-green leaves above small bulbs.
 Excess nitrogen also decreases storage life.
 Incorporating rich, well-balanced compost to the soil including organic slow-release fertilizer, can ensure a successful garlic crop.